New Era (1854 ship): The journey

 New Era was built in Bath, Maine as an emigrant ship of 1328 tons in 1854 and set sail on this its first voyage on September 28.
 The ship was carrying nearly all German emigrants having sailed from Bremen, Germany with a final destination of New York.
 The crossing was difficult with 40 passengers being lost to cholera during the journey.
 It was later reported that New Era was a leaky ship with both crew and passengers required to man pumps during the voyage.

 Grounding

-New Era grounded in a dense fog in the morning hours of the 13 November with the reported loss of about 150 lives.
+New Era grounded in a dense fog in the morning hours of 13 November with the reported loss of about 150 lives.